matteoferla/Various-scripts-rosetta-pymol/Fluorescein/README.md

 	#The chain does not need to match, but it does have to be consistent.
 	alter lig, chain='A'
-	alter lig, resi='n' #where n is the last chain. alter resn CYS, resn='CYD'
+	alter lig, resi='n' #where n is the last chain.
+	#alter resn CYS, resn='CYX'
 	sort
 	#save
 	save myprotein-FLS.pdb,all

 In the above the HG atom will cause trouble and cysteine needs to be deprotonated.
+CYX is a crosslinking cysteine but does not work this time round for me and I cannot find what is different on my notes.
+CYD will "work", but the resulting amino acid will have a cysteine attached to it as D is for disulfide not deprotonated.

 Ammend the PDB file to contain: `REMARK 666 MATCH TEMPLATE A CYS  XX MATCH MOTIF A FLS   YY  1  1 ` where XX is the residue id of cysteine and YY of the FLS.